Updated April 2026

 I want to work in fintech or AI.
 Wealthsimple and Anthropic are what I'm aiming for.
 I'm studying calculus and biology and I tend to have a pretty strong memory for things I actually care about.

 I've built lots of projects I'm proud of.
 Around age 16, I co-founded Maybulb (maybulb.com) with some internet friends and built Nimble, a Wolfram Alpha menubar app for macOS.
 We almost sold it for $10K.
 The website is still up.
 Around the same time my parents brought me to CodeDay in Seattle a few times, a student hackathon where you build something in 24 hours.
 Those were good experiences.
 Met a few friends there that I'm semi still in touch with.
 The ideas and the building aren't the problem.
-It's getting the motivation to start in the first place, and then figuring out what's next afterwards.
-And what to even build, and why I'm supposed to be building shit when I should just be able to exist and relax.
+It's getting the motivation to start, and then figuring out what's next afterwards.
+But when I'm locked in, the work is good.

 What I Want from Therapy